ibm-cloud-docs/watson-assistant/call-extension.md

 1. Make sure the extension has been added to the assistant.
 (For more information, see [Adding an extension to your assistant](/docs/watson-assistant?topic=watson-assistant-add-custom-extension).)

 1. In the action editor, edit the action step that calls the extension and check whether the call to the extension is correctly configured.
-If {{site.data.keyword.conversationshort}} recognizes the required extension, the extension configuration are automatically restored.
+If {{site.data.keyword.conversationshort}} recognizes the required extension, the extension configuration is automatically restored.

     If you see the message `Extension not fully configured`, this means that {{site.data.keyword.conversationshort}} did not find the required extension.
 Click **Edit extension**.